-Nutritional Screening
+Nutritional Screening in Mental Health Settings

 Why do we use the St Andrews Nutritional screening instrument (SANSI) rather than the Malnutrition Universal Screening Tool (MUST)?

 Although the MUST screening tool is the current recommended tool to be used in healthcare settings in the UK for adults, Dietitians working in Mental Health, Brain injury and Neurology have long recognised that the tool significantly underreports nutrition related risk in our patient group.